The bar inscription above the entrance of the inn "1460 - 1774 - 1949" tells the history of our family.

 Demonstrably in the 18th generation "Schütten" work here on their own farm.
 Travelers have been hosted for about three centuries.

 A long time, which we would like to introduce to you here in a very short time - and as far as documented in old archives - by calling up a year of your choice and informing yourself about the history of our Landhotel.

-1460: Domius Petrus Schütte, ancestor of a long line of ancestors, begins farming the farm.
-As free farmers, he and his family belonged to the nearby Grafschaft monastery, a Benedictine abbey founded in 1072.
+1460: Domius Petrus Schütte, ancestor of a long line of ancestors, starts farming the farm.
+As free farmers he and his family belonged to the nearby Kloster Grafschaft, a Benedictine abbey founded in 1072.

-1551: The genealogical table names Simon Schütte, who was an official and commander of the garrison at Burg Bilstein The crossbow in our coat of arms probably results from this time.
-This symbol for the shooter is also the origin of our name Schütte.
+1551: The genealogical table names Simon Schütte, who was an official and commander of the garrison at Burg Bilstein.
+The crossbow in our coat of arms probably results from this time.
+This symbol for the marksman is also the origin of our name Schütte.

 1629: Johann Schütte leases the customs office on the old trade route between Cologne and Leipzig for 12 Reichstaler.